Medication for quitting smoking

 Photo of a packet of pills

-Two medications to help people quit smoking tobacco are commonly used in Germany: bupropion (trade name: Zyban) and varenicline (EU: Champix, U.S.: Chantix).
-Cytisine (Asmoken) is also approved for this use.
+Bupropion (trade name: Zyban), varenicline (EU: Champix, U.S.: Chantix) and cytisine (Asmoken) are approved in Germany for quitting smoking.
 They are prescription-only, so they have to be prescribed by a doctor.
-Varenicline is not currently available.

-There are many studies on the effectiveness of bupropion and varenicline.
+There are many studies on the effectiveness of varenicline.
 In the studies, the researchers looked at whether the participants still smoked, or had started smoking again, after 6 to 12 months.

 There may be individual medical reasons related to why you should or shouldn’t use these medications.
 It is best to discuss this with your doctor.
 And it’s important to let your doctor know about any other medications you are taking.
 That helps to avoid possible interactions between the medications.